MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Trainable_Classifiers.md

 - Create a trainable classifier
 - Publish a trainable classifier

-**Important!**: After activating trainable classifiers in a tenant, it takes between **7 and 14 days** before any custom trainable classifiers can be created.
-The button to create a new trainable classifier will not be available until the entire activation process is complete.
-Therefore, **you will only be able to perform task 1 now**.
-If you wish to complete task 2 and 3 you will need to wait until processing of the trainable classifier setup is complete.
-These lab instructions are available on GitHub.com.
-The Microsoft 365 tenant you're using to perform task 1 should still be active.

 ## Task 1 – Create a trainable classifier

 In this task, you'll activate trainable classifiers in the tenant to enable the creation of custom classifiers.